Fatemeh-Shenavar/Healthcare-Call-Analysis/README.md

-# Healthcare-Call-Analysis
+# Healthcare Call Analysis

-Capstone project analyzing healthcare emergency call patterns using R, visualization, and trend analysis techniques.
+This group project analyzes emergency healthcare call patterns using R and real-world data.
+It includes a written report, a PowerPoint presentation, and R code for data analysis.